 Capital murder is California’s most serious homicide charge.
 The punishment is:

-- The death penalty.
-This is a choice of: A lethal dose of gas.
-Or intravenous injection of a lethal substance, or
+- The death penalty through a lethal dose of gas or intravenous injection of a lethal substance, or

 - Life in prison without the possibility of parole.34

 On March 12, 2019, Governor Gavin Newsom announced a temporary moratorium on executions.
-He cited the risks of executing innocent people.
-And how minorities are disproportionately affected.
-And Los Angeles County prosecutors are no longer seeking the death penalty.35
+He cited the risks of executing innocent people and how minorities are disproportionately affected.
+Los Angeles County prosecutors are no longer seeking the death penalty.35

 PC 187 second-degree murder carries 15 years to life in state prison,36 but some factors can increase the sentence: